Free & Open

 Melody Grid or export says PRO

-Those features are part of the PRO path in this build and unlock through the site’s entitlement flow.
+Exports, banks B-D, and arrangement tools are part of the PRO path in this build and unlock through the site’s entitlement flow.
+Pattern A remains the free editable bank until its session preview expires.

 Support requests can now go directly to helpdesk@soundmachine.pro.
 For install notes and release-state questions, also see Help and Downloads.